 It depends on your personalized treatment plan.
 Some patients may start wearing them after only a few appointments, while others may start wearing rubber bands toward the end of their braces treatment process.
 It all depends!

-In most cases, you’ll be advised to wear your rubber bands through the day and night.
+In most cases, you’ll be advised to wear your rubber bands throughout the day and night.
 You can remove them to eat, brush your teeth, and replace them with new rubber bands 1-3 times daily.

 When you visit us for your complimentary consultation, we’ll explain everything you need to know!
 After Dr. Tripti Pawar examines your smile, we’ll discuss your personalized treatment plan in full detail.